-This course provides an opportunity for the study and application of the components of sports medicine including but not limited to sports medicine related careers, organizational and administrative considerations, prevention of athletic injuries, recognition, evaluation, and immediate care of athletic injuries, rehabilitation and management skills, taping and wrapping techniques, first aid/CPR/AED, emergency procedures, nutrition, sports psychology, human anatomy and physiology, therapeutic modalities, and therapeutic exercise.
+not limited to sports medicine related careers, organizational and administrative considerations, prevention of athletic injuries, recognition, evaluation, and immediate care of athletic injuries, rehabilitation and management skills, taping and wrapping techniques, first aid/CPR/AED, emergency procedures, nutrition, sports psychology, human anatomy and physiology, therapeutic modalities, and therapeutic exercise.
 Individualized and independent assignments will be included in this course.
 This course will involve outside-of-class time, homework, and time required working with athletes and athletic teams.
 This course complements the classroom preparation of a student wishing to work in the sports medicine arena by working as student athletic trainer with the various high school sports teams.
 Offered at Abilene High School only.

-Ninth graders may take the course during the Spring semester with teacher approval.
+This course expires in 2021-2022.Ninth graders may take the course during the Spring semester with teacher approval.